elephantscale/es-training-new/secure-coding/slides/Secure-Design.md

 ## Application Lifecycle Management (ALM)

-- Application of Engineering management to the lifecycle of a software product
+- Application of engineering product management to software
 - The lifecycle of a software product is defined to be:
   - _“the entire time an organization spends money of the product from the initial idea to the end of the application’s life when it is no longer in use”_
 - Three major milestones: idea, initial deployment, end-of-life
 - Three main areas of concern
   - _Governance:_ Making business decisions like when a product should be retired
   - _Development:_ Building and releasing software
   - _Operations:_ Maintaining and supporting the software in production
-- This module will focus only on Development
+- We will focus primarily on development

 ---
 ## Application Lifecycle Management (ALM)